 The North American market remains the main market for overnight tourists to Belize, with the United States accounting for around 62 % of visitors in the last four years.
 Canadians have traditionally accounted for 4 to 7 percent of overnight visitors; this figure increased to 9.1 percent in 2017.
 Visitors from Europe have traditionally accounted for 12% to 15% of overnight visitors, but the figures increased 2 percent in 2017.
 Visitors from the United States, Europe, and Canada collectively accounted for 85% of arrivals in Belize in 2017.
-For the Caribbean as a whole, the source market shares are the United States, 65%, Canada17%; and Europe, almost 11%.
+For the Caribbean as a whole, the source market shares are the United States, 65%, Canadair%; and Europe, almost 11%.
 Eastern and southern Caribbean destinations tend to receive relatively fewer Americans and more Europeans.
 As is typical for western and northern Caribbean destinations, the majority of visitors to Belize come from the United States, while fewer visitors come from Canada and Europe.
-The source-country mix has implications for the average length of stay of stayover visitors and average length of stay (8.7 nights) in Belize (the overall average is 7.26 nights).
+The source-country mix has implications for the average length of stay of stayover visitors and average expenditures per day.
+As overnight tourists, Canadians historically have the longest average length of stay (8.7 nights) in Belize (the overall average is 7.26 nights).